garrandall/popular-music-data/tracks/acapella-karmin.md

 Daddy always said, "Money can't buy class.
 You don't wanna get stuck takin' out trash."

-Ooh, and yeah I guess it wasn't meant to be
+Oh, and yeah I guess it wasn't meant to be
 Because he didn't do jack for me
 I want a bean with the beanstalk
 And if the magic ain't right, time to walk